 Diversity Emphasis in Programming

 All Park Scholars take part in enrichment programming intended to advance their personal and professional development.
 In 2021, a three-part session was added to the freshman curriculum to introduce scholars to the impact of structural racial inequality.
 In addition to this programming and the Leadership Academy diversity sessions described above, Park Scholars use Learning Labs to hone their skills in communication, engagement, inclusion, change by exploring state and national topics with prominent leaders.
-Topics are selected by the students and in recent years have included mass incarceration reform, tribal sovereignty, immigration policy reform, affordable housing, health care access, natural disaster preparation and recovery, and infectious disease.
+Topics are selected by the students and in recent years have included the foster care system, education access, mass incarceration reform, tribal sovereignty, immigration policy reform, affordable housing, health care access, natural disaster preparation and recovery, and infectious disease.
 Civic Engagement Initiatives introduce Park Scholars to community needs and involve Park Scholars in creating meaningful community contributions through a year-long service project.

 An Ongoing Process